-The fashion brand’s board also called on shareholders to accept the £5.7m offer made by Edinburgh Woollen Mill owner Philip Day in April, despite it still being of the view that the price “does not adequately reflect the potential longer-term value” of Bonmarché.
+The fashion brand’s board also called on shareholders to accept the £5.7m offer made by Edinburgh Woollen Mill owner Philip Day in May, despite it still being of the view that the price “does not adequately reflect the potential longer-term value” of Bonmarche.

-PwC, the retailer’s financial advisor, has questioned whether the business can continue as a going concern without an improvement in trading for the rest of the financial year, yet has also “expressed concern” over Day’s plans for the business.
+PwC, the retailer’s financial advisors, have questioned whether the business can continue as a going concern without an improvement in trading of the rest of the financial year, yet have also “expressed concern” over Day’s plans for the business.

 Please sign in now if you have a subscription or are already registered with us.